POSTECH-CVLab/PeRFception/docs/about_paper/author_info.md

 [Author Page](){: .btn .btn-primary .fs-2.5 .mb-4 .mb-md-0 .mr-2 } [Google Scholar](){: .btn .btn-primary .fs-2.5 .mb-4 .mb-md-0 .mr-2 }

-Anima Anandkumar holds dual positions in academia and industry.
-She is a Bren professor at Caltech CMS department and a director of machine learning research at NVIDIA.
-At NVIDIA, she is leading the research group that develops next-generation AI algorithms.
-At Caltech, she is the co-director of Dolcit and co-leads the AI4science initiative, along with Yisong Yue.
-She has spearheaded the development of tensor algorithms, first proposed in her seminal paper.
-They are central to effectively processing multidimensional and multimodal data, and for achieving massive parallelism in large-scale AI applications.
+I hold dual positions in academia and industry.
+I am a Bren professor at Caltech CMS department and a director of machine learning research at NVIDIA.
+At NVIDIA, I am leading the research group that develops next-generation AI algorithms.
+At Caltech, I am the co-director of Dolcit and co-leads the AI4science initiative, along with Yisong Yue.

 ## Minsu Cho (POSTECH)